 One additional exception to the full-time requirement applies to the final term of studies before graduation (or completion of studies).
 A student may register for less than a full-time course load if he or she knows this will be his/her last term of attendance.
 However, if the student does not graduate and was less than full-time, he/she will be in violation of immigration regulations governing F-1 students.

-If you have any questions, please contact the International Learner Services Coordinator at 605-394-4923 or firstname.lastname@example.org.
+If you have any questions, please contact the Diana Asaad - Director of International Relations at firstname.lastname@example.org.